syncfusion-content/fileformat-docs/File-Formats/XlsIO/create-read-edit-excel-files-in-xamarin-c-sharp.md

 ---
 title: Create, read, and edit Excel files in Xamarin | Syncfusion
-description: Explains how to create, read, and edit Excel files in Xamarin applications using Syncfusion XlsIO
+description: This section explains how to create, read, and edit Excel files in Xamarin applications using Syncfusion XlsIO
 platform: file-formats
 control: XlsIO
 documentation: UG